 We’ve turned the challenge of sourcing locally in a remote area into an opportunity to make a significant impact.
 We focus on two critical areas: procuring locally produced building materials, furniture, and fittings; and sourcing quality fresh produce from growers and suppliers in the area.
 Both initiatives also help mitigate our carbon footprint by reducing the amount of cargo we fly in.
 Our chefs enjoy incorporating local fruits and vegetables into their menus: safou, a fruit rich in fatty acids that tastes a bit like avocado with a hint of lime, as well as coconut, cassava, palm fruits, nuts, okra, and wild ginger, which is delicious in cocktails!

 The concept of ecotourism is to provide visitors with ethical, sustainable access to natural resources while operating in a manner that’s low-impact, non-consumptive, and locally oriented.
 For Kamba, in addition to the initiatives described elsewhere on this page, that translates into a few key principles.
 Limiting our capacity to a small number of guests helps us reduce our footprint while creating an intimate, comprehensive rainforest experience.
-Providing sustainable jobs and vocational training to local residents ensures their participation in protecting the ecosystem (an effort supported by SPAC’s primary education programs).
+Providing sustainable jobs and vocational training to local residents ensures their participation in protecting the ecosystem (an effort supported by the Kamba Training Academy).
 And generating economic benefits and opportunities for our employees, suppliers, partners, and neighboring communities helps diversify the Congolese economy in a sustainable way.

 The Kamba experience spotlights the local cultural heritage.
 An increasing number of our staff have grown up locally and bring sacred stories and ancestral knowledge to the guest experience.
 Our guides integrate local lore — which plants are used medicinally, the mythical significance of certain animals — into their interpretive narrative.
 Meals embrace local ingredients and techniques, and our interior design incorporates Congolese motifs and materials.